Philippine Revolutionary Army: History

-Arsenal
+Weaponry

 The Filipinos were short on modern weapons.
 Most of its weapons were captured from the Spanish, were improvised or were traditional weapons.
 The service rifles of the nascent army were the Spanish M93 and the Spanish Remington Rolling Block rifle.
 Moreover, while in Hong Kong, Emilio Aguinaldo purchased rifles from the Americans.
 Two batches of 2,000 rifles each including ammunition were ordered and paid for.
 The first batch arrived while the second batch never did.
 In his letters to Galicano Apacible, Mariano Ponce also sought weapons from both domestic and international dealers in the Empire of Japan.
 He was offered different breech-loading single-shot rifles since most nations were discarding them in favor of new smokeless bolt-action rifles.
 However, there was no mention of any purchase occurring.
 Another planned purchase was the Murata rifle from Japan but no record exists that it made its way into the hands of Filipino revolutionaries.

-Crew-served weapons of the Philippine military included captured Spanish guns such as Krupp guns, Ordóñez guns, and Maxim-Nordenfelt multi-barreled guns.
-There were also improvised artillery weapons made of water pipes reinforced with bamboo or timber known as lantakas, which can only fire once or twice.
+Crew-served weapons of the Philippine military included lantaka, Krupp guns, Hontoria guns, Ordóñez guns, Hotchkiss guns, Nordenfelt guns, Maxim guns, and Colt guns.
+Many of these were captured from the Spanish and the Americans.
+There were also improvised artillery weapons made of water pipes reinforced with bamboo or timber, which could only fire once or twice.

 Ranks

-The evolution of Philippine revolutionary insignia can be divided into three basic periods; early Katipunan, late Katipunan and the Republican army.
+Commissioned officer ranks

+The rank insignia of commissioned officers.

-Revolutionary Army enlisted ranks
+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.